 Self-care and wellness go beyond just taking care of your mental, emotional, or physical health.
 Practicing financial self-care is also important for staying on top of your money as you work toward financial goals, such as saving or paying down debt.
-And it can also help with avoiding unpleasant surprises, such as a missed due date or an expected expense.
-Instilling positive money habits for the long-term starts with developing a weekly financial self-care routine.
+It can also help with avoiding unpleasant surprises, such as a missed due date or an expected expense.
+Instilling positive money habits for the long term starts with developing a weekly financial self-care routine.

 The Science of Self-Care, Habit, and Routine

-One of the things that can stand in the way of financial self-care is a bad money habit.
-Charles Duhigg, a Pulitzer Prize-winner and author of a bestselling book about habits, says the key to creating a new habit is to identify cues (the trigger of a habit) and the resulting rewards (habit).
-For example, do you tend to binge shows and movies (reward) when you’re stressed out (cue) about your finances.
+One thing that can stand in the way of financial self-care is a bad money habit.
+Charles Duhigg, a Pulitzer Prize winner and author of a bestselling book about habits, says the key to creating a new habit is to identify cues (the trigger of a habit) and the resulting rewards (habit).
+For example, do you tend to binge shows and movies (reward) when you’re stressed out (cue) about your finances?

 Instead of binge-watching Netflix, Duhigg’s model would suggest countering your money stress with something as simple as reviewing your budget or checking your spending for the week.
 Though the cues will likely be the same (stress and anxiety about money), your choice of reward for that cue can build new habits that result in new financial routines.